ostcar/openslides_pi/README.rst

 2. Boot the raspberry pi and connect it to you network.
 Findout it's IP-Address set it in the hosts file (last line).

+3. Download the required ansible rolls:

+$ ansible-galaxy install -r requirements.yml

-3. Prepare the raspberry pi with the following command:
+4. Prepare the raspberry pi with the following command:

-ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook -i hosts openslides_pi_init.yml
+$ ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook -i hosts openslides_pi_init.yml

-4. Open openslides_pi.yml and set the variables as you wish.
+5. Open openslides_pi.yml and set the variables as you wish.

-5. Then call
+6. Then call

-ansible-playbook -i hosts openslides_pi.yml
+$ ansible-playbook -i hosts openslides_pi.yml

-6. Connect a projector to the hdmi port of the raspberry pi and reboot it.
+7. Connect a projector to the hdmi port of the raspberry pi and reboot it.